simtownai/simtown/README.md

   - voting bad because it is not a tool call so it might not be one of candidates
 - Plausible analytics
 - NPC's thinking as a separate action
-- Only 1 NPC can broadcast at a single place at a time
 - Generate reason for actions when generating the plan
 - Black screen on mobile
 - add start time to the plan (maybe not need?)